-If any of the above changes are made to a section without being properly cancelled and rebuilt, the section that shows in the students’ portal will become disassociated from the course in CU-SIS and reflect the incorrect section information.
+If any of the outlined changes above are made to a section without being properly cancelled and rebuilt, the course information that shows in the students’ portal will become disassociated from the course data in CU-SIS and reflect the outdated and incorrect schedule.

-In the event of a cancel/rebuild a department will need to submit 2 separate add/change forms (cancel old section/add new section).
+In the event of a cancel/rebuild a department will need to submit 2 separate add/change forms (cancel old section/add new section) to academic scheduling.

-If students are already enrolled in the section being cancelled and rebuilt, then a batch enrollment into the replacement section will also be required.
-In the event that any students are already enrolled when a section has to be cancelled and rebuilt, the department is responsible for communicating this change to the currently enrolled or students on the waitlist.
+If students are already enrolled in the section being cancelled and rebuilt, then a batch enrollment into the replacement section may be necessary depending on the type of change.

 Standard Time Modules

 Classes MUST adhere to the standard time modules for fall/spring and summer semesters.
 Courses not scheduled during appropriate time blocks will NOT be assigned a room in round 1.